dragonheim/chronoclash/docs/lore.md

 #### Description:
 Selene is a woman caught between timelines—her left side appears aged fifty years, while her right remains young.
 She claims she was bisected by a paradox storm and stitched herself back together using nanite-thread.
 She deals in items that should not exist: future weapons forged in the past, enchanted relics powered by fusion cores, and spells that rewrite memory.

+#### Prompt:
+A highly detailed character concept art portrait of Selene Marrow, the cunning leader of the Paradox Brokers.
+Her body is a living paradox: the right side of her face and body is that of a youthful, beautiful woman, while the left side is wrinkled, aged, and scarred.
+She wears exotic, expensive clothing that blends styles from multiple eras seamlessly.
+She has a sly, knowing smile.
+The background is her stall in a bustling, shadowy underground bazaar, filled with impossible artifacts for sale: a glowing sword, a futuristic rifle, and a jar containing a miniature temporal storm.
+The lighting is a neon-noir mix from the bazaar's signs.
+The mood is one of cunning, mercantile unpredictability.

 #### Key Dialogue:
 “I don’t sell things.
 I trade possibilities.
 What’s your gamble worth?”